-Preexisting law, unchanged by the act, generally prohibits any person (subject to specified exemptions) from either: (1) selling or offering to sell a controlled substance, or (2) preparing for shipment, shipping, transporting, delivering, preparing for distribution, or distributing a controlled substance, when the offender knows or has reasonable cause to believe that the controlled substance is intended for sale or resale by the offender or another person.
-Depending upon the drug involved, under preexisting law, unchanged by the act, a violation of the prohibition is the offense of "aggravated trafficking in drugs" (a Schedule I or II controlled substance other than marihuana, cocaine, L.S.D., heroin, or hashish), "trafficking in drugs" (a Schedule III, IV, or V controlled substance), "trafficking in marihuana," "trafficking in cocaine," "trafficking in L.S.D.," "trafficking in heroin," or "trafficking in hashish."
-Depending on the amount of the drug involved, under preexisting law, unchanged by the act, the penalty for a violation of either prohibition ranges from a minor misdemeanor to a felony of the first degree.
+Current law, unchanged by the bill, generally prohibits any person (subject to specified exemptions) from either (1) selling or offering to sell a controlled substance or (2) preparing for shipment, shipping, transporting, delivering, preparing for distribution, or distributing a controlled substance, when the offender knows or has reasonable cause to believe that the controlled substance is intended for sale or resale by the offender or another person.
+Depending upon the drug involved, a violation of the prohibition is the offense of "aggravated trafficking in drugs" (Schedule I or II controlled substance other than marihuana, cocaine, L.S.D., heroin, or hashish), "trafficking in drugs" (Schedule III, IV, or V controlled substance), "trafficking in marihuana," "trafficking in cocaine," "trafficking in L.S.D.," "trafficking in heroin," or "trafficking in hashish."
+Depending on the amount of the drug involved, the penalty for a violation of either prohibition ranges from a minor misdemeanor to a felony of the first degree.
 (R.C.
 2925.03.)

-Formerly the general definition of "drug" that applies throughout R.C.
-Chapter 2925. applied to the provisions establishing the penalty for the drug trafficking offenses.
-Under that definition, "drug" means: (1) any article recognized in the United States Pharmacopoeia and National Formulary, or any supplement to them, intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or animals, (2) any other article intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or animals, (3) any article, other than food, intended to affect the structure or any function of the body of humans or animals, or (4) any article intended for use as a component of any article specified in clause (1), (2), or (3) of this sentence; but does not include devices or their components, parts, or accessories (R.C.
-2925.01(C), by reference to preexisting R.C.
-4729.01, which is not in the act).
-The act specifies that, for purposes of the drug trafficking offenses, the term "drug" includes any substance that is represented to be a drug (R.C.
+Under current law, as used in R.C.
+Chapter 2925., including the provisions establishing the penalty for the drug trafficking offenses, "drug" means: (1) any article recognized in the United States Pharmacopoeia and National Formulary, or any supplement to them, intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or animals, (2) any other article intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or animals, (3) any article, other than food, intended to affect the structure or any function of the body of humans or animals, or (4) any article intended for use as a component of any article specified in clause (1), (2), or (3) of this sentence; but does not include devices or their components, parts, or accessories (R.C.
+2925.01(C), by reference to existing R.C.
+4729.01, which is not in the bill).
+The bill specifies that, for purposes of the drug trafficking offenses, the term "drug" includes any substance that is represented to be a drug (R.C.
 2925.03(I)).